Zastinian/HedystiaDocs/src/content/docs/billing/installation/webserver.md

 ## For Non-Nginx users

-HedystiaBilling should work on most of the popular web servers, such as Nginx, Apache, and LiteSpeed.
+Billing should work on most of the popular web servers, such as Nginx, Apache, and LiteSpeed.
 However, we currently only focus on supporting Nginx.
-If you need help set up HedystiaBilling on Apache, please take a look at [the guide from Pterodactyl](https://pterodactyl.io/panel/1.0/webserver_configuration.html#apache-with-ssl).
+If you need help set up Billing on Apache, please take a look at [the guide from Pterodactyl](https://pterodactyl.io/panel/1.0/webserver_configuration.html#apache-with-ssl).